 8. Stroll through Hong Kong Park

-This beautiful public space in the heart of Hong Kong is a breath of fresh air and IMHO, one of the biggest Hong Kong hidden gems.
-Check out the conservatory, say hello to the turtles, walk behind the waterfall and let the streams and ponds soothe your soul.
+This beautiful public space in the heart of Hong Kong is a breath of fresh air and one of the biggest Hong Kong hidden gems.
+Check out the conservatory, say hello to the tortoises, walk behind the waterfall and let the streams and ponds soothe your soul.
 Entry is free and it leads straight to the Peak Tram if you are heading up to Victoria Peak.
 If you are traveling to Hong Kong with kids there is also a large outdoor children’s playground that young children will love.

 How to get there: Head to Pacific Place/Admiralty by bus, tram or MTR (Admiralty station) and follow the signs up to Hong Kong Park.